-do not involve such determinations, they would seem not to involve 'judicial functions', and thus not a 'court'.
-24
+do not involve such determinations, they would seem not to involve 'judicial functions', and thus not a 'court'.24

 Lastly, there is the question of whether the implementation and administration of asset freezes could involve 'other administrative and executive functions as are normally exercised by, or under, the judicial authorities of a State in connection with, in the course of, or pursuant to, a legal proceeding'.
-OFAC, like peer sanctions authorities in other States, oversees exceptions from asset freezes in the form of general and specific licenses for transactions with frozen assets, such as for humanitarian purposes.25 A licensing procedure, although carried out by an administrative agency, resembles a court proceeding involving the judicial function of making a 'determination of questions of law and of fact'.
+The Office of Foreign Assets Control (OFAC) in the United States, like peer sanctions authorities in other States, oversees exceptions from asset freezes in the form of general and specific licenses for transactions with frozen assets, such as for humanitarian purposes.25 A licensing procedure, although carried out by an administrative agency, resembles a court proceeding involving the judicial function of making a 'determination of questions of law and of fact'.
 Such a proceeding, however, results not in constraint but in permission to carry out relevant transactions.26 It would thus seem that licensing procedures will likewise not implicate immunities.